markabrahams/node-net-snmp/README.md

 will not be automatically created.

-The default handling of row creation can be overridden by providing a handler to the method, `setTableRowStatusHandler`.
-This method takes one parameter, the handler to be used for generating the values for each column of the row to be automatically created.
+The default handling of row creation can be overridden by providing a handler in a provider, called, `createHandler`.
 The handler is passed three arguments:

 - the provider for the table